 Residents will find that the village is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Tijeras is worth considering.

-The education level of Tijeras citizens is a little higher than the average for US cities and towns: 22.86% of adults in Tijeras have at least a bachelor's degree.
+The citizens of Tijeras are slightly better educated than the national average of 21.84% for all cities and towns, with 22.86% of adults in Tijeras having a bachelor's degree or advanced degree.

 The per capita income in Tijeras in 2010 was $36,054, which is wealthy relative to New Mexico and the nation.
 This equates to an annual income of $144,216 for a family of four.
 However, Tijeras contains both very wealthy and poor people as well.